 Incorporating media into online courses can be difficult based on varying availability of copyright-compliant, licensed options.
 The Library can help you determine what options may suit your and your students’ needs.

-The Library subscribes to streaming media databases which provide access to 70,000+ titles, and some of your films may already be available as eVideos. eVideos appear in DELCAT, so you may wish to search for your titles there as a first step.
+The Library subscribes to streaming media databases which provide access to 100,000+ titles, so some of your desired films may already be available as eVideos. eVideos appear in DELCAT, so you may wish to search for your titles there as a first step.

 Instructors may send a list of video titles they are using to teach to the Film & Video librarian (Meghann Matwichuk, email@example.com) or the AskFilm&Video service with as much advance notice as possible.
 If the content is available to be licensed via institutional licensing partners with which the Library works (such as Kanopy, Swank, etc.), the Library will do so pending budget availability.
 This can generally be accomplished within 1-2 business days.
 If the content is licenseable directly via the distributor, the Library will attempt to pursue that option, although this can take longer (e.g. several weeks to a month or more).